3scale/3scale-operator/doc/gateway-instrumentation.md

     schedule_delay_millis = 5000
     max_export_batch_size = 512
     [service]
-    name = "apicast-staging" # Opentelemetry resource name <in this example, apicast staging is used EOF
+    name = "apicast-staging" # Opentelemetry resource name <in this example, apicast-staging is used>
+EOF
 ```